daniel5151/gdbstub/README.md

 -   Read auxiliary vector (`info auxv`)
 -   Extra thread info (`info threads`)
 -   Extra library information (`info sharedlibraries`)
+-   Tracepoints
+    - Configure tracepoints and actions to perform when hit
+    - Select and interrogate collected trace frames

 _Note:_ GDB features are implemented on an as-needed basis by `gdbstub`'s contributors.
 If there's a missing GDB feature that you'd like `gdbstub` to implement, please file an issue and/or open a PR!